Great-Grandma’s Frozen Fruit Salad

 Great grandma's hand written recipe card for frozen fruit salad.

-Serve frozen fruit salad as a light fruity dessert.
+You can also serve frozen fruit salad as a light fruity dessert.
 It’s a great make ahead and you can grab a piece whenever you want it.

 For an extra fun twist on frozen fruit salad, freeze it in a cupcake tin.
 Then it’s single serve and the perfect way to have a piece whenever you want!